Numerical Study of Flow Structure and Pedestrian Level Wind Comfort Inside Urban Street Canyons: Introduction

-The above literature review of the flow past a single and two tandem obstacles suggests that experimental and numerical simulations to analyze the flow structure for two tandem obstacles at very high Re and inside a thick boundary layer have yet to be reported in the literature.
-This type of flow study is important because generally wind flow around buildings occurs at high Re and inside the thick atmospheric boundary layer.
-In the present study which has as its aim the study of the flow field between and close to two buildings, we analyze the flow structure around and in-between two medium-rise buildings with equal height and long in spanwise length compared to buildings height, at high Re and for a thick boundary layer in section $3$.
-The impact of changing upstream or downstream building height on the flow structure is analyzed in section $4$.
-Reynolds number based on the height of the building for this study is defined by the equation
+The studies of \citet{key-27} and \citet{key-37} are performed at moderate $Re$ somewhat lower than the values considered here.
+Moreover, these investigations were based on the reattachment of the shear layers either from the sides or the top leading edges of the upstream obstacle, but not both.
+Experimental and numerical simulations to analyse the flow structure for tandem obstacles at very high $Re$ (in the range of $10^{6} - 10^{7}$) inside a thick boundary layer with reattachment of all three separated shear layers have yet to be reported in the literature.
+This type of flow study is important because urban wind flow around buildings typically occurs at the Reynolds numbers we consider herein, and moreover do so within the thick atmospheric boundary layer.
+The present parametric study aims to fill this gap by studying the the $3D$ flow structure around and in-between two medium-rise parallel buildings of simple cross-section forming a street canyon.
+In addition to the overall flow structure, of interest from a purely fluid dynamical point of view, we are also interested in the effects of the complex flow patterns on the comfort of pedestrians in the street, as we explain the next subsection.

-where, $\rho\,=$ air density, $U_{ref}\,=$ reference wind speed, $H\,=$ height of the building, and $\mu\,=$ kinematic viscosity of the air.